pankajvashisht/push-notification/README.md

-# push-notification
+# push-notification-node
-push notification for android and IOS  FCM,GCM and APN
+Android and IOS Push notification by FCM APN.
+A Node.JS simple interface to Apple Push Notification (APN) and Google's Firebase Cloud Messaging (FCM).
+Supports both android and iOS,